haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/problems.md

 ## Torsion classes

 - In the lattice of torsion classes of artin algebras, *completely* join-irreducibles are in bijection with finitely generated bricks.
-Is there a similar characterization of **not necesarily completely** join-irreducibles?
+Is there a similar characterization of **not necessarily completely** join-irreducibles?
 Maybe one can use **infinitely generated bricks**, see [F. Sentieri, A brick version of a theorem of Auslander](https://arxiv.org/abs/2011.09253).
-It will be very nice if there's bijection between not necesarily finitely generated (good? e.g. pure-injective?) bricks and join-irreducible elements.
+It will be very nice if there's bijection between not necessarily finitely generated (good? e.g. pure-injective?) bricks and join-irreducible elements.

 - Is there an analogue of $\tau$-tilting theory for exact categories?
 More precisely, can we classify torsion classes of exact categories using projective objects?